-Examination Board: OCR Additional Entry Requirements GCSE Photography or Art at Grade 6 or above or a portfolio of work equivalent to this.
+Examination Board: OCR Additional Entry Requirements GCSE Photography or Art at Grade 6 or above or a portfolio of work equivalent to this. • GCSE Photography or Art at Grade 6 or above or a portfolio of work equivalent to this.
 Photography at A level is an Art and Design based course.
-Method of Assessment Component 01: Personal investigation: During the personal investigation you will produce two elements: 1.
+Component 01: Personal investigation: During the personal investigation you will produce two elements: 1.
 A portfolio of practical work showing your personal response to either a starting point, brief, scenario or stimulus, devised and provided by you or your staff.
 2. A related study: an extended response of a guided minimum of 1000 words.
 Component 02: Externally set task The early release paper will be issued to you by your staff from the exam board and will provide you with a number of themes, each with a range of written and visual starting points, briefs and stimuli.
 During the course you also study a range of themes to extend your photographic horizons.
-These include topics such as: Portraiture Landscape photography Commercial photography Still-life photography Documentary photography Experimental imagery Editorial photographic installation The photographic process Moving image Animation Textile Design Assessment: Personal investigation (01) - 120 marks non exam assessment (internally assessed and externally moderated) this will be 60% of total A level Externally set task (02) 80 marks - 15 hours non exam assessment.
+These include topics such as: Portraiture Landscape photography Commercial photography Still-life photography Experimental imagery Editorial photography Photographic installation The photographic process Moving image Animation Textile Design Assessment: Personal investigation (01) - 120 marks non exam assessment (internally assessed and externally moderated) this will be 60% of total A level Externally set task (02) 80 marks - 15 hours non exam assessment.